Experienced Tax Attorneys

 Posted in on November 12, 2021

 It’s the Holiday Season, and that means that tax season is right around the corner.
 It also means that U.S. taxpayers need to be careful to protect themselves from tax scams.
 The IRS notes that “[i]n recent years, tax schemes and scams have been on the rise,” and it is warning taxpayers about two types of schemes, in particular, this year.
-Maryland IRS lawyer Kevin E. Thorn, Managing Partner of Thorn Law Group, explains:
+US International Tax Advisors, explains:

 IRS Warns of Email Phishing and Phone Scams